intel/ros2_message_filters/README.md

 # ROS2 Message Filters

-`ros2_message_filters` message_filters is a utility library for use with rclcpp and rclpy.
+`ros2_message_filters` blends various messages based on the conditions that filter needs to met and derives from ROS2 porting of [ROS message_filters](http://wiki.ros.org/message_filters).
 It collects commonly used message "filtering" algorithms into a common space.
 A message filter is defined as something which a message arrives into and may or may not be spit back out of at a later point in time.

 **The API is a combination of parts:**
 - Filter Pattern
-  - registerCallback(cb)
+  - `registerCallback(cb)`
-  - connectInput(filter)
+  - `connectInput(filter)`
 - Subscriber
-  - subscribe(nodep, topic, 1, myCallback)
+  - `subscribe(nodep, topic, 1, myCallback)`
 - Time Synchronizer
+  - Input :
-  - Input : C++: Up to 9 separate filters, each of which is of the form void callback(const std::shared_ptr<M const>&).
+    - C++: Up to 9 separate filters, each of which is of the form `void callback(const std::shared_ptr<M const>&)`.
 The number of filters supported is determined by the number of template arguments the class was created with.
-Python: N separate filters, each of which has signature callback(msg).
+    - Python: N separate filters, each of which has signature `callback(msg)`.
+  - Output :
-  - Output : C++: For message types M0..M8, void callback(const std::shared_ptr<M0 const>&, ..., const std::shared_ptr<M8 const>&).
+    - C++: For message types M0..M8, `void callback(const std::shared_ptr<M0 const>&`, ..., `const std::shared_ptr<M8 const>&)`.
 The number of parameters is determined by the number of template arguments the class was created with.
-Python: callback(msg0.. msgN).
+    - Python: `callback(msg0.. msgN)`.
 The number of parameters is determined by the number of template arguments the class was created with.

 ```
   #include <message_filters/subscriber.h>
   #include <message_filters/time_synchronizer.h>